Ryanb58/ryanb58.github.io/content/posts/2023-02-10-copy-a-power-app-automate-flow.md

 published = true
 +++++

+**Update (03/01/2023)**

+- One of my coworkers said that the app is automatically adding newly copied flows into the solution.
+- Updated article with a new introduction paragraph.

+**Article**

+I'm currently creating a few flows that are about 80% similar but have a few actions that is VERY custom.
+To keep my process of creation quick I wanted to make a copy of my original flow to help give me a jump start on the other flows.
+Below are the steps I found to make a copy of an existing flow.

 1. Open your Flow's Details page.
 2. Select the "Save As" button.
 ![Pasted image 20230210094428](/static/images/2023/Pasted image 20230210094428.png)